maiertech/website/src/routes/posts/route-matching-in-sveltekit/index.md

   and
 - [`src/routes/[colour]/index.svelte`](https://github.com/maiertech/sveltekit-example-route-matching/blob/main/src/routes/%5Bcolour%5D/index.svelte).

-But we already know from the previous section, that `/red` is not rendered with any of the pages that have a dynamic path segment.
+These are not duplicate routes because the strings inside `[]` differ.
+We already know from the previous section, that `/red` is not rendered with any of above candidate pages.
 The reason is this rule:

 <Highlight>